Lorica7/Refactored-Giphy/README.md

 https://lorica7.github.io/Refactored-Giphy/

+This app is a refactored and restyled version of something I originally coded in bootcamp.
+The assignment details are below.
+The original version used Bootstrap for style and to provide responsive design, and made use of JQuery as well.
+With a better understanding of JS and CSS, I was able to eliminate those dependencies.
+This updated version eliminates those dependencies.
+I also added some of the "bonus" features that are listed below, and were not included in the original assigment.

 ### Overview

 In this assignment, you'll use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
 To finish this task, you must call the GIPHY API and use JavaScript and jQuery to change the HTML of your site.